-Unfortunately, the aristocracy who looked only to their own authority, rights and assets, frequently disregarded these restrictions.
-This war a major cause of the disintegration of the state, the loss of independence, and resulted in the nation becoming a soft target for would-be invaders.
-In this way, one state collapsed to be replaced by another, which was replaced in turn, bu the Shaman religion adapted to sit ever-changing circumferences.
+Unfortunately, the aristocracy who looked only to their own authority, rights, and assets, frequently disregarded these restrictions.
+This war was a major cause of the disintegration of the state, and the loss of independence, and resulted in the nation becoming a soft target for would-be invaders.
+In this way, one state collapsed to be replaced by another, which was replaced in turn, but the Shaman religion adapted to sit ever-changing circumferences.

 The second phase in the history of the Shaman religion spans the period of the Hunnu dynasty, from the beginning of the third century or 209 BC through the second century AD.

 In this period, Shamanism reached the peak of its development and became an official or state religion.
 Every social stratum, from Haans, kings, and aristocrats to ordinary people, worshipped Shamanism.

 During this relatively short period, the main ideology and ritual customs of the Mongolian Shaman religion included the “Three Pillars”, or “tripod” belief.
 These pillars consisted of the White and Black symbols of the Haan State |and other symbols of white and black|, the rituals of family hearth superiority, evil deeds, and belief in the soul or spirit.
 These were all three supports of Shamanism and with the Black and Whitesides made the religion stable and enduring.